Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Conclusions

 \section{Conclusions}

-Ill-conditioning, which is inherent in plane-wave based Trefftz schemes, can be overcome if there exist accurate approximations that are moreover stable (i.e.~expansions with bounded coefficients).
-To approximate Helmholtz solutions, propagative plane waves are known to provide accurate approximations.
+Ill-conditioning is inherent in plane-wave based Trefftz schemes but can be overcome if there exist accurate approximations that are moreover stable, in the sense of having expansions with bounded coefficients.
+To approximate Helmholtz solutions, PPWs are known to provide accurate approximations.
 However, the associated expansions are necessarily \emph{unstable}: the norm of the coefficients blow up for solutions with high-frequency Fourier modes.
-In contrast, evanescent plane waves, which contain high-frequency content, give accurate as well as \emph{stable} results.
-To construct stable sets of evanescent plane waves, we show numerically that an effective strategy is to sample the parametric domain according to a probability measure.
+In contrast, EPWs, which contain high-frequency content, give accurate as well as \emph{stable} results.
+To construct stable sets of EPWs, we show numerically that an effective strategy is to sample the parametric domain according to a fully explicit probability measure.

-This paper is only the first step towards stable and accurate approximation schemes based on evanescent plane waves.
-A theoretical problem that we have left open is the analysis of the approximation properties of the sets of evanescent plane waves constructed using our numerical recipe.
-Next steps include the extensions to more general geometries, three-dimensional problems, time-harmonic Maxwell and elastic wave equations, the application to Trefftz schemes and to sound-field reconstruction algorithms.
-Preliminary experiments show that the proposed numerical recipe performs well for convex polygons and in Trefftz-Discontinuous Galerkin schemes with several cells, and provides a considerable improvement over standard propagative plane-wave schemes.
+This paper is only the first step towards stable and accurate approximation schemes based on EPWs.
+A theoretical problem that we have left open is the analysis of the approximation properties of the sets of EPWs constructed using our numerical recipe.
+Next steps include the extensions to more general geometries, three-dimensional problems (see\ \cite{Galante2023}), time-harmonic Maxwell and elastic wave equations, the application to Trefftz schemes and to sound-field reconstruction algorithms.
+Preliminary experiments show that the proposed numerical recipe performs well for convex polygons and in Trefftz-Discontinuous Galerkin schemes with several cells, and provides a considerable improvement over standard PPW schemes.

 \paragraph{Acknowledgements}